 Don’t bite your bottom lip.
 You’re mine.
 Mine.
 Mine.
 Hush.
 He’s really mad.
 Mine.

-I also got tired of hearing how much she ‘loved this man’, this ‘beautiful man’, her Fifty, yada yada yada… He’s gorgeous.
+I also got tired of hearing how much she ‘loved this man’, this ‘beautiful man’, her Fifty, yada yada yada… I was like, yes he’s gorgeous.
 We get it.
 Move on!

 On Domestic Abuse

 I don’t think I can review this book, without addressing the issue of domestic abuse, so here goes – Yes, I have issues with what is represented.
 I do.
 Some of his thought processes are extremely disturbing.